Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 For $\alpha = 0$, applying the chain rule and linearizing both \eqref{eq:gauge_group_Rm} and \eqref{eq:boundary_symmetries_intro} yield, for every $X \in \mathfrak{X}_{M}$ with $\bB_{0}X = X|_{\dM} = 0$, the relations \beq

 \eeq Here we have used the fact that the Killing operator is defined by

-Similarly, for $\alpha = 1$, recall that we consider variations of metrics whose Cauchy boundary data satisfy the constraints \eqref{eq:GMC_data_intro}, i.e., those for which $\frakB_{1} \sigma = 0$, equivalently $\PttD \sigma = 0$ and $\D\Ah_{g} \sigma = 0$.
-Applying the chain rule for such variations yields \beq
+Similarly, for $\alpha = 1$, we consider variations of metrics with fixed pullback metric $\gD$ and second fundamental form $\Ah_{g}$; namely, variations whose variational field $\sigma$ satisfies $\frakB_{1} \sigma = 0$, equivalently, $\PttD \sigma = 0$ and $\D\Ah_{g} \sigma = 0$.
+These boundary data can be smoothly imposed by means of the implicit function theorem, since the linearization of the boundary operators $\PttD \oplus \D\Ah_{g}$ is a submersion (cf.\ \cite[Prop.~21]{Led25B}).
+Applying the chain rule to the constraints \eqref{eq:contraints_Rm_intro} for such variations yields \beq